Most Affordable Countries to Study Abroad 2025-26 for Students

 Tuition Fees

-Public universities: No tuition fees for all students
+Public universities: No tuition fees for all students; Private universities: Fees vary by program

 Private University Courses

-• Undergraduate Degree: ₹20–23 Lakh per year
+• Undergraduate Degree: ₹20–23 lakh per year

-• Master’s Degree: ₹35–37 Lakh per year
+• Master's Degree: ₹35–37 lakh per year

 Cost of Living

-₹70,000 – ₹80,000 per month (includes accommodation, food, transport, internet, study materials)
+₹70,000 – ₹80,000 per month (includes accommodation, food, transport, internet, study materials) as of 2025-26

 Career Opportunities